Older Windows browser compatibility notes, kept only for older-version troubleshooting or when support asks you to check the extension path

 - Then rehearse once more on the real interview platform

-What you will see in the popup
+What the extension popup contains

 Compatibility Mode